“You can either be informed and your own rulers, or you can be ignorant and have someone else, who is not ignorant, rule over you.”

 Champion for truth and transparency or dangerous terrorist?
 Martyr to political conspiracy or traitor?
 Courageous exile or “fugitive from justice”?
 Hero or villain?
 Whatever he is, Julian Assange is certainly a divisive subject.

 Never one to shy away from controversy, Assange has been riling up global governments since founding WikiLeaks in 2006, squirreling out secret dossiers and classified information.
 This reached a crescendo with the 2010 release of the Iraq War Logs.
-Charged with serious crimes by Swedish authorities, Assange applied to Ecuador for political asylum and has been living in its London embassy since 2012, despite the United Nation’s Working Group on Arbitrary Detention finding that he has been “arbitrarily detained”.
+Facing allegations by Swedish authorities and the largest criminal investigation into a publisher in US history, Assange applied to Ecuador for political asylum and has been living in its London embassy since 2012, despite the United Nation’s Working Group on Arbitrary Detention finding that he has been “arbitrarily detained”.
 And he isn’t easing off—during the 2016 US presidential election, Assange took aim at Hillary Clinton (who he has called a “liberal war hawk”) with the release of thousands of documents leaked from the Democratic National Committee, garnering him a pro-Trump stigma in social and political circles.

 Assange has said of his polemical approach that, “It is the role of good journalism to take on powerful abusers, and when powerful abusers are taken on, there’s always a bad reaction.
 So we see that controversy, and we believe that is a good thing to engage in.”